 As chief executive officer of the University, the Vice-Chancellor and Principal, Professor Michael Birt, is charged with managing and supervising the administrative, financial and other activities of the University.

-He is assisted in this task by a Deputy Vice-Chancellor and two Pro-Vice-Chancellors, together with the Deans and the two heads of the administrative divisions.
+He is assisted in this task by three Pro-Vice-Chancellors, together with the Deans and the two heads of the administrative divisions.

 General Administration